reinhart1010/nix/docs/en/common/colorpicker.md

 Any mouse gesture except left click will exit the program.
 More information: <https://github.com/ym1234/colorpicker>.

-- Launch colorpicker and print the hexadecimal and RGB value of each clicked pixel to stdout:
+- Launch colorpicker and print the hexadecimal and RGB value of each clicked pixel to `stdout`:

 `colorpicker`